Carbohydrate

 Starch

 Starch [(C6H10O5)n] is the most important storage polysaccharide found in the plant kingdom.
 It is mainly concentrated in seeds, roots, and tubers.
 Corn, wheat, potatoes, rice, and cassava are the main dietary sources of starch.
-It is a polymer of α-glucose and consists of two components— amylose (13-20%) and amylopectin (80-87%).
+It is a polymer of α-glucose and consists of two components: amylose (13-20%) and amylopectin (80-87%).

-Amylose is the water-soluble component of starch that constitutes about 15-20% of its bulk.
-It is a long, unbranched chain with 200-1000 a-D-(+)-glucose units held together by α-1, 4 glycosidic linkage.
-Amylopectin is a water-insoluble and branched polymer of α-D-glucose units, in which the chain is formed by α-1, 4 glycosidic linkage whereas branching takes place by α-1, 6 glycosidic linkage.
-There are about 24-30 glucose resides between two branch points.
+Amylopectin is a water-insoluble and branched polymer of α-D-glucose units, in which the chain is formed by α-1,4 glycosidic linkage whereas branching takes place by α-1,6 glycosidic linkage.
+There are about 24-30 glucose residues between two branch points.

-We can easily convert starch into glucose by heating it with water and a little acid (such as hydrochloric or sulphuric acid).
+You can easily convert starch into glucose by heating it with water and a little acid (such as hydrochloric or sulphuric acid).
 It is also readily hydrolyzed at room temperature by certain digestive enzymes such as amylase and maltase.

 Glycogen

 Glycogen is the main energy-storage carbohydrate of the animal kingdom.
 It is formed by the polymerization of glucose (a process known as glycogenesis) and is stored abundantly in the liver and in muscle tissues.
-Structurally, it is quite similar to the amylopectin fraction of starch, except that it is more highly branched.
-There are 12–18 glucose residues between two branch points (α-1, 6 glycosidic linkages) in a glycogen molecule.

 Muscle glycogen granules (β-particles) are spherical in shape and contain up to 60,000 glucose residues.
 In the liver, there are similar granules and also rosettes of glycogen granules that seem to be aggregated β-particles.